-When mortgage rates are low, refinancing to a shorter-term mortgage can potentially save you tens of thousands of dollars.
+When mortgage rates are low -- and in late December 2018 the rates on both 30-year mortgages were at 4.55 percent, and the 15-year fixed-rate mortgage loans were at 4.01 percent -- refinancing to a shorter-term mortgage can save you tens of thousands of dollars.

-If rates are low enough, you'll be able to save money without having to pay a monthly mortgage payment that's too high for your budget.
+If rates are low enough, you will be able to save this money without having to pay a monthly mortgage payment that's too high for your budget.

 When you pay your mortgage bill each month, much of your payment goes toward interest.
 In fact, during the earlier years of your mortgage, most of your monthly payment will be used to pay interest.

-Interest is important and serves as the basis of the mortgage lending industry.
-It is how mortgage lenders make their money and cover their risk when lending money to homeowners.
+Interest is essential and serves as the basis of the mortgage-lending industry.
+It is how mortgage lenders make their money and cover their risk when lending hundreds of thousands of dollars to homeowners.

-However, mortgage interest can also cost homeowners during the life of their mortgage.
-If you have a $200,000 fixed-rate 30-year mortgage with an interest rate of four percent, you'll pay more than $143,000 in interest alone if you take a full 30 years to pay off the loan.
+However, mortgage interest can also cost homeowners hundreds of thousands of dollars during the life of their mortgage.
+If you have a $200,000 fixed-rate 30-year mortgage with an interest rate of 4 percent, you will pay more than $143,000 in interest alone if you take a full 30 years to pay off the loan.

 That is a lot of money spent on interest.
-If you took that same four percent loan and changed it from a 30-year to a 15-year term, you'd pay just more than $66,000 in interest over the 15-year repayment period.
-That is a savings of more than $77,000 in interest payments.
+If you took that same 4 percent loan and changed it from a 30-year to a 15-year term, you would pay just more than $66,000 in interest over the 15-year repayment period.
+That is a saving of more than $77,000 in interest payments.

 Of course, the challenge that comes with taking out a 15-year fixed-rate mortgage comes in the form of a higher monthly payment.
-Because the payback period for a 15-year loan is shorter than a 30-year loan, you'll pay more each month.
-For instance, with a $200,000 15-year fixed-rate mortgage loan at an interest rate of four percent, you'd pay about $1,479 a month.
-If you took that same $200,000 loan but with a 30-year term, you'd pay about $954 a month.
+Because the payback period for a 15-year loan is shorter than a 30-year loan, you will pay more each month.
+For instance, with a $200,000 15-year fixed-rate mortgage loan at an interest rate of 4 percent, you would pay about $1,479 a month.
+If you took that same $200,000 loan but with a 30-year term, you would pay just more than $954 a month.